 What’s The Link Between Food And Mood?

 A healthy, balanced diet can improve your mood, help you think better, and boost your energy levels.
+It can also help with liver regeneration as eating foods that are rich in antioxidants like fruits and vegetables may help protect liver cells from damage, while essential fatty acids found in fish, nuts, and seeds can help the liver to heal itself.
 Nevertheless, some elements are involved in your diet to benefit your mental state—from how much carbohydrates you require daily to how vitamins and minerals affect your mental well-being.
 Continue reading to understand how what you eat affects your mental health.

 Carbohydrates And How They Affect Your Mental Health